Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 2. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the attributes you want to be a differing attribute for the selected variant.
   The editing toolbar is displayed above the attribute list.

-  > [Info] Generally, a variant article inherits all attribute values from its master article.
-These attribute values are locked in the variant article and can only be edited in the master article.
-Attribute values that differ from the master article and must be maintained individually in the variant article itself must be added to the list of differing attributes.
+  > [Info] Generally, a product variant inherits all attribute values from its master product.
+These attribute values are locked in the product variant and can only be edited in the master product.
+Attribute values that differ from the master product and must be maintained individually in the product variant itself must be added to the list of differing attributes.

 3. Click the button [ADD AND GO BACK].
   The *Add differing attributes* view is closed.
 The selected attributes are displayed in the area *Differing Attributes*.